aaronpowell/aaronpowell.github.io/src/documents/posts/2010-06-14-aspnet-mvc-model-binding-with-implicit-operators.md

---- cson
+---
   title: "ASP.NET MVC Model binding with implicit operators"
   metaTitle: "ASP.NET MVC Model binding with implicit operators"
   description: "Using implicit operators in model binding with ASP.NET MVC"
   revised: "2010-06-14"
   date: "2010-06-14"
-tags: ["asp.net","asp.net-mvc","c#","model-binding"]
+  tags:
+    - "asp.net"
+    - "asp.net-mvc"
+    - "c#"
+    - "model-binding"
   migrated: "true"
-urls: ["/aspnet-mvc-model-binding-with-implicit-operators"]
+  urls:
+    - "/aspnet-mvc-model-binding-with-implicit-operators"
-summary: """
+  summary: ""

-"""
 ---
 In the past I've had a bit of a play around with operators, I looked at [explicit and implicit operators][1] and it's really quite powerful.